vosonlab/SocialMediaLab/README.md

 If you are having trouble getting data from Facebook, it is probably due to a known issue with authentication for the `Rfacebook` package, which [has a solution](https://github.com/vosonlab/SocialMediaLab/issues/28).

+Instagram API access is severely limited if you do not have an authorised app, which is significantly harder to obtain nowadays.

 ### Special thanks

 This package would not be possible without key packages by other authors in the R community, particularly: [igraph](https://github.com/igraph/rigraph), [Rfacebook](https://github.com/pablobarbera/Rfacebook), [instaR](https://github.com/pablobarbera/instaR), [twitteR](https://github.com/geoffjentry/twitteR), [data.table](https://github.com/Rdatatable/data.table), [tm](https://cran.r-project.org/web/packages/tm/index.html), and [httr](https://github.com/hadley/httr).